hashicorp/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-basics-lab.md

 name: lab-vault-basics-challenge-1
 # 👩‍💻 Challenge 1: The Vault CLI
 * In this lab, you'll run some of the Vault CLI commands.
-* You'll do this in the first challenge, "The Vault CLI", of the [Vault Basics](https://play.instruqt.com/hashicorp/invite/qfwncq62zsxu) Instruqt track.
+* You'll do this in the first challenge, "The Vault CLI", of the **Vault Basics** Instruqt track using the link provided by your instructor.

 ???
 * Now, you can try running some Vault CLI commands yourself in the first challenge of our first Instruqt track in this workshop.